 Employment Law – Services for Businesses – defending a claim for unfair or wrongful dismissal

-Our full fees to represent you – not including fees for attending at the tribunal, will be £4000 to £5,000 (based on 25 to 30 hours of work).
+My full fees to represent you (not including fees for attending at the final tribunal hearing) will be £4,000 to £5,000 (based on 25 to 30 hours of work).

 Work which will be included and key stages